-Coined as “the friendliest restaurant in town,” Bette’s Place is famous for their gigantic, homemade cinnamon rolls.
+Bette’s Place is coined “the friendliest restaurant in town” and is famous for its gigantic, homemade cinnamon rolls.
+Handmade and homemade, you’ll find scratch recipes from the diner’s namesake Bette, passed through the generations and made with love.
+Bette’s Place has been a cornerstone of downtown Hood River since 1975.
 If you’re set on grabbing and going, you can even pre-order your pastries online!

 An Artist About Town